ms/buildtogether.tech/tooling/index.md

 -   A <span g="build_manager">build manager</span> that will recompile your code or re-run tasks as needed.

+-   Some refactoring tools to help you reorganize your code.
+For example, instead of searching and replacing strings, an IDE can parse your source code and look for all uses of a class name in order to replace it with a new one, or move a method from one class to another.

 The most popular IDE today is probably [Microsoft Visual Studio Code][vs-code], often referred to simply as "VS Code".
 Along with all the tools above, it has